nextcloud/talk-android/README.md

 Please read the [Code of Conduct](https://nextcloud.com/community/code-of-conduct/).
 This document offers some guidance to ensure Nextcloud participants can cooperate effectively in a positive and inspiring atmosphere, and to explain how together we can strengthen and support each other.

-For more information please review the [guidelines for contributing](https://github.com/nextcloud/talk-android/blob/master/CONTRIBUTING.md) to this repository.

 ### Testing

 So you would like to contribute by testing?
 Awesome, we appreciate that very much.
 Right now our testing